dcast822/Housing_salesprice_prediction_with_Machine_Learning/README.md

 ![Model 4 Train!](./images/4th_model_train.png "Model 4 Train")
 ![Model 4 Test!](./images/4th_model_test.png "Model 4 Test")

 The previous model was horrible, but by using standard scaler it must have controlled for all the differences in magnitude whether its square footage vs age of the home.
-Properly scaling the numbers made R2 jump to 88.24% on the training set and 80.64% on the test sit and it outperforms model 1.
+Properly scaling the numbers made R2 jump to 87.66% on the training set and 74.39% on the test sit and it outperforms model 1.
 On the other hand this model is overfit, and will need to use regularization in order to decrease the variance and hopefully get a properly fit model.

 ### Model 5
 ![Model 5 Train!](./images/5th_model_train.png "Model 5 Train")
 ![Model 5 Test!](./images/5th_model_test.png "Model 5 Test")

-When applying the Lasso regularization there was a minuscule improvement on the training data from 88.244810 to 88.244815.
-And a bit of an improvement with the testing data from 80.642 to 80.648 which slightly reduces the variance but still leads to an overfit model that does not generalize to new data as well as it does to the training data indicating that its still modeling too much noise in the data.
+When applying the Lasso regularization there is no improvement on the training data or testing data.

 ### Model 6
 ![Model 6 Train!](./images/6th_model_train.png "Model 6 Train")
 ![Model 6 Test!](./images/6th_model_test.png "Model 6 Test")

-This model also deviates from model 4 and when applying the Ridge regression with an optimal alpha, we get a training R2 of 86.30% while the testing R2 is 82.54%.
-When we compare it to the Lasso regression model we have a slight decline in improvement from 88.24% to 86.30%, but we have an improvement with the testing as it increases from 80.64% to 82.54%.
+This model also deviates from model 4 and when applying the Ridge regression with an optimal alpha, we get a training R2 of 87.49% while the testing R2 is 75.02%.
+When we compare it to the Lasso regression model we have a slight decline in improvement from 87.66% to 86.50%, but we have an improvement with the testing as it increases from 74.39% to 75.02%.
 This model generalizes slightly better to newer data and has decreased its variance but is still modeling to some of the noise in the data.
 While the model is still overfit we are trending in the right direction.
 If we are to improve the balance of the bias-variance we may have to couple regularization with decreasing complexity of the model.
-If we go back to our original baseline model that scored 67.59% for testing data, this latest iteration of the model has increased by about 15 points in accuracy.
+If we go back to our original baseline model that scored 65.59% for testing data, this latest iteration of the model has increased by about 15 points in accuracy.

 ### Model 7
 ![Model 7 Train!](./images/7th_model_train.png "Model 7 Train")
 ![Model 7 Test!](./images/7th_model_test.png "Model 7 Test")

 Decided to be more selective with the features, and dropped those with extremely low correlations.
 Once that happened then I applied the polynomial features to it.
-This has lead to a somewhat slightly underfit model that scores less on training data at 84.17% but scored the highest yet on the testing data with a score of 84.44%.
+This has lead to a somewhat slightly underfit model that scores less on training data at 83.08% but scored the highest yet on the testing data with a score of 83.41%.
 This model seems to have a bit more bias than any of my previous models, thus it is underfit, and therefore does not need regularization.
 Also, a model that has been subjected to Standard Scaler.
 This model does the best job in finding that optimal sweet spot where we are balancing the bias and variance in order to minimize error.
 Reference:lesson Bias-Variance

 ## Conclusions & Recommendations.